CiviCraft-Development/civicraft-wiki/docs/server/policies/playerfirst.md

 1. Acknowledge the Report:
 * Promptly acknowledge receipt of the report to the player.
 * Thank the player for bringing the issue to attention and assure them that it will be investigated thoroughly.
+* Limit the ticket to only senior staff.

 2. Investigate Promptly:
 * Conduct a thorough investigation into the reported concern, gathering all relevant information and evidence.